devlato/compiled-coffee/README.md

 disappear in the future:

-- vars are declared inline (not on the beginning of a function) this is tricky for eg loop assignments
+- vars are declared inline (not on the beginning of a function) This is tricky for eg loop assignments.
+Also `a = b = null` wont work.
+- only CommonJS d.ts files are supported (which means string module names)
 - right now, all the top level elements are exported in TS and duplicated module.exports is needed if one plans also to compile it with as a regular CoffeeScript
 - the d.ts file needs an indentation of 2 tabs or 4 spaces
+- referenced d.ts files has a base dir from BUILD_DIR/dist
 - class properties are initialized in the constructor, not in the prototype
 - only simple requires are supported eg `foo = require('foo')` not `require('foo').bar` or `{foo} = require('foo')`